 8 'Gossip Girl' Secrets That Even The Biggest Fan Wouldn't Know

 Hey there, Upper East siders.
 It's been more than 10 years since Gossip Girl first premiered, but all these years later, the hit teen drama is somehow just as relevant as it once was.
 Talk about online trolls, guys.
 Gossip Girl knew everyone's secrets, so now, it's time for a little payback.
-Are you curious about what really went down behind-the-scenes on the CW series?
+Are you curious about what really went down behind the scenes on the CW series?
 There are plenty of Gossip Girl secrets that even the biggest fan wouldn't know, so get ready to have your mind blown.
-XOXO, Gossip Girl.

-1. Blake Lively And Leighton Meester Were Not Friends
+1. Blake Lively & Leighton Meester Were Not Friends

-Serena and Blair were definitely frenemies, but their relationship veered much more towards the "friends" side than "enemies."
+Serena and Blair were definitely frenemies from time to time, but their relationship veered much more toward the "friends" side than "enemies."
 As it turns out, the same did not apply to Lively and Meester, who kept their relationship strictly professional.
 In an interview with Vanity Fair, executive producer Joshua Safran said:

 Blake and Leighton were not friends.
 They were friendly, but they were not friends like Serena and Blair.
 Yet the second they’d be on set together, it’s as if they were.

 However, even though Lively and Meester weren't close, there was no bad blood between them.
 "We were all chill.
 It was cool," said Michelle Trachtenberg, who played sh*t-starter Georgina Sparks from Seasons 2 to 6.

 2. Ed Westwick & Chace Crawford Lived Together When The Show First Started

 And they were roommates!
 (Sorry, it's my favorite Vine.)